-Line 1602 - if the player isn't carrying the bottle of oil, then he can't anything, so print the message up and GOTO 210
+Line 1602 - if the player isn't carrying the bottle of oil, then he can't oil anything, so print the message up and GOTO 210

-Line 1604 - if we're not in room 79 then there isn't anything worth oiling, so we inform the player and then go back to line 210.
-This is being kind to the player really, since he could have wasted his oil.
-Such largesse!
+Line 1604 - if we're not in room 79 and we're not trying to oil the track, then there isn't anything worth oiling, so we inform the player and then go to line 1608, which removes the bottle of oil, and returns an empty bottle to the player.
+This makes the game unsolvable, but if people will do these things ...